 The playground and outdoor play space will be inspected daily before use for broken equipment, environmental hazards, garbage, animal contamination, and other hazards by the assistant director.
-(WAC 110-300-0145-1) Outdoor space will be enclosed with a fence or barrier in good condition and meeting licensing requirements.
-(WAC 110-300-0145) The outdoor space is accessed directly from the child care building.
+(WAC 110-300-0145-1) Outdoor space boundaries will be marked with safety cones or orange caution tape tied around trees.